Bacchus (Michelangelo): Replicas

 There are several replicas of the statue.

 In Mexico City, a replica installed along Avenida Álvaro Obregón, next to Parque España.

 Other versions

-The 1st Century bronze figure of Bacchus as a kid stands 40cm (15.7in) tall and was discovered in 1894 on the ruins of the Gallo-Roman settlement of Vertillum in eastern France.
+The 1st Century bronze figure of Bacchus as a kid stands 40 cm (15.7 in) tall and was discovered in 1894 on the ruins of the Gallo-Roman settlement of Vertillum in eastern France.
 Later, it was included in a Paris exhibition of France's most fragile art objects.
 It had been stolen for nearly half a century before being returned to the French museum where it had been displayed.

+In popular fiction

+The 1965 biopic The Agony and the Ecstasy starts with a documentary list of works by Michelangelo.

+The voice-over says Bacchus depicts a devil tempting Adam.